 Nestlé’s Investment in Ukraine

-While many companies have paused their investments due to the war, Nestlé has taken a bold step forward.
-Despite all the uncertainty, they’ve announced a 40 million CHF ($46.7 million) investment in a new production facility in Smolyhiv, in the Volyn region.
+While many companies have paused their investments due to the war, Nestlé says it has taken a bold step forward.
+Despite all the uncertainty, it's announced a 40 million CHF ($46.7 million) investment in a new production facility in Smolyhiv, in the Volyn region.

 Alongside its existing factory in Torchyn, this site will make Ukraine a European regional hub for culinary products, employing 1,500 people once the project is complete.
 The facility is expected to be operational by the end of 2024.